wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are current feature requests, if you see something you like here, go vote for it in the support forum
 * full GMedia support (still waiting for more votes)
+* copy metadata from original images to webp variants
 * If you would like to help translate this plugin in your language, get started here: http://translate.ewww.io/projects/ewww-image-optimizer/

 = 2.3.0 =
-* added: WebP url rewriting for sites using CDNs, requires output buffering in PHP, and may require modifications for some themes
+* added: WebP url rewriting for sites using CDNs, requires output buffering and libxml in PHP, and may require modifications for some themes
 * added: option to include last two months of Media Library images in Scheduled Optimization (for those that have disabled Automatic Optimization)
 * changed: added index to ewwwio_images table and modified queries for substantial speed-up (and less load on database servers)
 * fixed: Folders to Optimize was not being validated properly
 * fixed: notice on Unoptimized Images page
 * fixed: mysql error when attempting to query negative number of records on settings page
 * changed: cleaned up flagallery and nextgen integration loading and made it folder-agnostic
+* fixed: disabling cloud api no longer sets optipng/pngout levels to max
+* fixed: bug with image savings string in Spanish translation

 = 2.2.2 =
 * fixed: previous fix for deleting webp images was not working properly